Al-Sulami flag

-The current flag of Bahrain and Qatar is derived from the Al Sulami Flag and was used by the Al-Khalifa and Al-Sabah when they were in Kuwait in the early eighteenth century.
+The current flags of Bahrain and Qatar were derived from the Al Sulami Flag.
+The flag was used by Al-Khalifa and Al-Sabah when they were in Kuwait in the mid eighteenth century.

 Al Bin Ali, a self-governed tribe with its own flag

-The Al Bin Ali were a politically important group that moved backwards and forwards between Qatar and Bahrain, they were the original dominant group of Zubarah area.
+The Al Bin Ali were a politically important group that moved between Qatar and Bahrain, they were the original dominant group of the Zubarah area.

 The Al Bin Ali were known for their courage, persistence, and abundant wealth.
-They were also known historical wise as being a practically independent community in Bahrain since they are not forced to pay any sort of taxes by the Rulers of Bahrain Al Khalifa, therefore they were self-governed.
+They were also historically known to be a practically independent community in Bahrain as they were not forced to pay any sort of taxes by the rulers of Bahrain Al Khalifa, therefore they were self-governed.